 Marking its 15th anniversary, a new chapter in the rich history of the award-winning Acropolis Museum began yesterday with the official opening of the “Excavation Museum,” inaugurated by the Greek President Katerina Sakellaropoulou.
 This innovative exhibition space, located on the southern edge of the museum’s excavation site, showcases 1,150 objects from the vast collection of artifacts unearthed from the ancient neighborhood beneath the museum, the famous Makrigianni Plot.
-These artifacts span over 4,500 years, offering a vivid glimpse into the daily lives of Athens’ ancient inhabitants.
+These everyday items, from storage vessels and cooking pots to weaving tools and needles, offer a vivid glimpse into the daily lives of Athens’ ancient inhabitants, spanning over 4,500 years.

 The “Excavation Museum” was made possible by the generous support of the Bank of Greece.
 Various media and communication sponsors, as well as Athens International Airport and STASY (Athens Urban Rail Network), also played a significant role in bringing this project to fruition.